erezsh/plyplus/README.md

 For more examples, check out the [test module](/erezsh/plyplus/blob/master/plyplus/test/plyplus_test.py)

-If you have any questions or ideas, please email me at erez27+plyplus at gmail com
+If you have any questions or ideas, please email me at erezshin+plyplus at gmail com